pfheatwole/thesis/source/canopy_geometry.rst

     parametrization is the choice of the design curves, but that's a different topic that using parametric design curves.]]**

-  * The parametrization should map directly to the quantities of interest (ie, you can say explicitly where a point on the chord goes, etc).
-The design parameters must be intuitive: when you look at a wing you tend to notice particular details; those details should drive the choice of parameters.
+  * The parametrization should map directly to the quantities of interest.
-    There shouldn't be intermediate translations between what you the details you'd like to describe and how you specify the design.
+    There shouldn't be intermediate translations between the details you'd like to describe and how you specify the design.

   * There should be as few parameters as possible.
 For example, I shouldn't have to specify a rotation point for geometric torsion; the rotation point